 Lea Chant (NSW)

 Lea has been on the Australian Fabry Committee since 2000.
 It was during her time as President in 2006 and 2007 that she was instrumental in organising Fabry Support Group’s first Inaugural Conference in 2007 which was held in Brisbane.
-Lea and her family had not heard of Fabry disease until after Christopher was born.
+Lea and her family had not heard of Fabry disease until after her son was born.
 Lea became very ill with pre-eclampsia whilst pregnant with her first child.
-However her proteinia levels had not stabilised and it was via a kidney biopsy that Lea’s specialist diagnosed her with having Fabry Disease.
+Her proteinia levels had not stabilised and it was via a kidney biopsy that Lea’s specialist diagnosed her with having Fabry disease.

 Anne Hunter (VIC)

 Anne Hunter is Secretary of Fabry Australia and works part time in the office as the Administrative Support.
 She is glad to be involved with such a passionate and caring committee who are working to help raise awareness and support Fabry.
 Anne has a strong Fabry presence in her family on her mother’s side.
 Anne has Fabry as well as her daughter who receives ERT.
 Anne lives in Melbourne with her husband and two daughters.

 Ross Clark is currently an Executive Member of Fabry Australia.
 Ross’s Fabry journey started in the mid 1990’s when he was the first person in his family to be diagnosed with this rare condition.
 Ross has been battling kidney failure since 2010.
 He was lucky enough to receive a kidney transplant in August 2015 and is currently recovering from the transplant and some associated issues.
 Ross’s daughter also has Fabry Disease.
 Ross lives with his wife and 2 children in Sydney.